 "These creatures were not exactly the game I had in mind," Zelda said softly as she tried to quiet her beating heart.
 She took several paces forwards to retrieve her arrows.

 Link grinned at her, "Not a fan of lizard stew I take it?"

-Zelda made a face, 'If they taste anything like they smell I would rather eat a cockroach,' she thought to herself.
-Aloud she said, "I should probably stop Lord Dunlin's reprimanding before he rips my solders to shreds."
-She sighed, "Too bad we must go back empty handed.
+"If they taste anything like they smell, no," she said, then added, "I should probably stop Lord Dunlin's reprimanding before he rips my solders to shreds."
+She sighed, "too bad we must go back empty handed.
 It is a pity we lost the grouse, it was a beauty."

 She stared at him dumbfounded, remembering his apparent wild shot after the battle.
 She felt a foolish unladylike grin spread across her face and she shook her head at him.
 How he had had the presence of mind to shoot the grouse right after the last foe had fallen, she had no idea.
 Perhaps it was due to all the combat practice he had gone through to save the kingdom.